robfairh/arfc.github.io/manual/guides/pull_requests.md

 review with the `commit suggestion` button.
 With this button, the suggested changes are committed and pushed immediately to the PR branch, which makes incorporating suggested changes faster.
+Do not leave comments un-handled.
+All reviewer comments should be incorporated, responded to, handled, or discussed further.
 Once the PR has been approved by at least one reviewer, a reviewer will merge the changes and the PR will be closed.